ibexa/documentation-developer/docs/commerce/order_management/configure_order_management.md

 ### Define cancel order

-You can define a status and transition in which the order can be cancelled by modifying workflow under the `framework.workflows` [configuration key](configuration.md#configuration-files).
+You can define a status and transition in which the order can be canceled by modifying workflow under the `framework.workflows` [configuration key](configuration.md#configuration-files).

 ```yaml